pangea2015/gebert-indicator/README.md

 Score | Signal
 ----- | ------
+0 | strong Sell
-0 - 1 | Sell all your current positions
+1 | Sell
-2 | Same signal as last month
+2 | no change
+3 | Buy
-3 - 4 | Buy back in
+4 | strong Buy

 ### Risks
 As everyone knows, there is no free lunch in the world of Wallstreet.
 So how risky is this investment?

-* The most important: It only works for the GERMAN stock market, because of its unice economic position.
+* The most important: It only works for the GERMAN stock market.
 * The Gebert Indicator requires great discipline, because of the famous "Fear of Missing out", that can arise.
 * The signals CAN'T be used for short positions, because they aren't precise enough.
 * A rather uniqe role in this equasion plays the ECB, because it can severely impact your investment.
 Rises in interest rates by the ECB could have negative effects on your portfolio.